-Web apps in Liferay DXP are called portlets.
-Like many web apps, portlets process requests and generate responses.
-In the response, the portlet returns content (e.g., HTML, XHTML) for display in browsers.
-One key difference between portlets and other web apps is that portlets run in a portion of the web page.
-When you’re writing a portlet application, you only need to worry about that application: the rest of the page–the navigation, the top banner, and any other global components of the interface–is handled by other components.
-Another difference is that portlets run only in a portal server.
-Portlets can therefore use the portal’s existing support for user management, authentication, permissions, page management, and more.
+Liferay DXP started off as a portal server, designed to serve Java-based web applications called portlets (see JSR 168, JSR-286, and JSR-362).
+Portlets process requests and generate responses like any other web application.
+One key difference, however, between portlets and other web apps is that portlets run in a portion of the web page.
+When you’re writing a portlet application, you need only worry about that application: the rest of the page—the navigation, the top banner, and any other global components of the interface—is handled by other components.
+Portlets run only in a portal server.
+They use the portal’s existing support for user management, authentication, permissions, page management, and more.
 This frees you to focus on developing the portlet’s core functionality.
 In many ways, writing your application as a portlet is easier than writing a standalone application.

-Portlets can be placed on pages by users (if they have permission) or portal administrators, who can place several different portlets on a single page.
+Many portlets can be placed on a single page by users (if they have permission) or portal administrators.
 For example, a page in a community site could have a calendar portlet for community events, an announcements portlet for important announcements, and a bookmarks portlet for links of interest to the community.
-And because the portal controls page layout, you can reposition and resize one or more portlets on a page without altering any portlet code.
-Doing all this in other types of web apps would require manual re-coding.
+You can drag and drop to reposition and resize portlets on a page without altering any portlet code.
 Alternatively, a single portlet can take up an entire page if it’s the only app you need on that page.
-For example, a message boards or wiki portlet is best suited on its own page.
-In short, portlets alleviate many of the traditional pain points associated with developing web apps.
+For example, message boards or Wikis with complex user interfaces are best suited on their own pages.
+In short, portlets alleviate many of the traditional pain points associated with developing Java-based web apps.

 Portlets handle requests in multiple phases.
 This makes portlets much more flexible than servlets.
 Each portlet phase executes different operations:

-- Render: Generates the portlet’s contents based on the portlet’s current state.
+- Render: Generates the portlet’s content based on its current state.
 When this phase runs on one portlet, it also runs on all other portlets on the page.
 The Render phase runs when any portlets on the page complete the Action or Event phases.

 Compared to servlets, portlets also have some other key differences.
 Since